radareorg/radare.org/gsoc/2019/ideas.md

 ## Type Analysis Improvements
 Currently we have types support in radare2, including basic (low-level) ability to edit type with `pf` and higher-level, C-like types with `t` command.
 Currently you can parse the C type definition from C headers for example, or load from "precompiled" SDB file.
 The goal of this task is to integrate more types handling into the radare2 analysis loop, including automatic inference and suggestions.
+Some basic type inference is already implemented as a part of `aft` and `afc` commands, and `anal.types.*` configuration options.

 ### Task
 1. Importing types and variables information from DWARF and PDB files